CCS Collect

 Can CCS Collect Send Bailiffs?

-No. They are debt collectors, not bailiffs.
-They cannot enter your property or seize belongings without a court judgment.
+No. They are debt collectors, not enforcement agents.
+They cannot enter your property or seize belongings; enforcement requires separate legal authority and process.

 Struggling With Multiple Debts?